 This is one of our all-time favourite print adverts.
 For unashamed font and copy nerds, this is the perfect marriage between typography, a clever bit of wordsmithery, Christmas and brand reinforcement.

-And it's not surprising that this is so effective; it was designed by advertising tour de force Diane Rothschild.
+And it's not surprising that this is so effective; it was designed by the late advertising tour de force Diane Rothschild.
 It's instantly obvious what the main copy should say, and the reader cannot help but be curious as to why there are certain letters missing, leading them on to read the smaller text beneath.

 07. Guinness: White Christmas (2004)